Invenio IT

 How Many Companies Experience Downtime?

-What Is the Cost of Unplanned Downtime?
+What’s the Cost of Unplanned Downtime?

-It’s clear at this point that downtime is a reality for many organizations, but why does that matter?
 To put it simply, downtime is extremely costly.
-According to IDC’s Worldwide State of Data Protection & DR Survey, outages lead to major negative outcomes for organizations:
+According to IDC’s Worldwide State of Data Protection & DR Survey, outages lead to major negative outcomes for organizations, including:

 • Almost two of every three midsize organizations experienced a ransomware attack in the past 18 months, and 20% of them spent at least $250,000 to recover from it.